High external linking issue means that a specific URL contains numerous links to third-part websites.

 In all of these situations your pages aren’t linking out because you think the other page is a great match for users.

 For these kinds of links we recommend using the rel nofollow link attribute.

 In the most common cases however if you’re linking out naturally from your content to other sites that offer additional value and more context then that’s fine and there’s nothing special that you need to do.

 How to check the issue

-You can browse external links from your page using the Links column in Sitechecker
+You can browse external references from your page using the Links column in Sitechecker

 How to fix this issue

 Study all external links at a current page.
-Leave only those links that can actually help a user or point to the content author.
-Check if there are any links you haven’t set.
-The presence of such links, as well as links to 18+websites, might indicate that your website has been hacked.
+Leave only those references that can actually help a user or point to the content author.
+Check if there are any references you haven’t set.
+The presence of such links, as well as ones to 18+websites, might indicate that your website has been hacked.